MatthewZito/lib.envoy/README.md

 The notification chain is at its core a linked list data structure.
 Each chain represents a single, observable (it can be subscribed to) piece of data, denoted here by a 64 bit character array key.

-Each node in the linked list is a subscription entry.
-Whether the notification chain API itself or the caller creates new nodes is discerned by the programmer and not the model - that is, this detail is of negligible consequence provided the node is implemented as expected.
+Each node in the linked list represents a subscription, along with the required data for notifying the subscriber.

 When the notification chain's delegated data has changed, or an observable event has transpired, we iterate the linked list and check each subscription (node).
 If the subscriber has provided the correct subscription ID (key), we invoke the callback at the void function pointer that was provided to us.

+Similarly, if no key was provided, we presume the subscriber is interested in all events and we notify them as well.

+### Why not just pass the data?

-There's a reason we use the void pointer.
+There's a reason we use the void pointer in lieu of passing data around.
 A notification chain is often part of a multi-threaded system.
-To pass data across threads is of greater expense to the OS / kernel than dereferencing a function pointer.
-And so we elect a strategy called ['Transfer of Computation'](https://gist.github.com/MatthewZito/e187ce42eadaaf2a1eeabb0d36fe9604)
+To transfer data across threads is of greater expense to the OS / kernel than dereferencing a function pointer.
+And so we elect a strategy called 'Transfer of Computation'.
+Have a look at this gist to see a demo of this strategy [here](https://gist.github.com/MatthewZito/e187ce42eadaaf2a1eeabb0d36fe9604)

-If the subscriber has provided NO key at all, we assume the subscriber is interested in *all* data, and we invoke the provided function pointer.

-Finally, notification chains may manage other chains.
-We can recurse and have a data structure that is a network of threads, each managing a set of notification chains (which are in turn detached POSIX threads).

 ### Optimizing with GLUE lists